Important Legal Disclaimer

 Before looking at homes, work out three key numbers.

 1. Your Debt-to-Income Ratio Add up all your debts.
-Include the mortgage you want.
+Include the home loan you want.
 This should be below 30-35% of your income.
-Understanding your credit score also matters.
+Your credit score also matters.

 Lower is better.
 A ratio of 28% gets you much better rates than 35%.